Fellowships

 Mellon Research Grant

-A limited number of Mellon Forum Research Grants are available for Silliman seniors to pursue research during the academic year under the supervisor of a member of the Yale faculty.
-If awarded a grant, you are required to report on the results of your research either to the Mellon Forum or to another education forum in the College.
-In addition, you must submit to the Head’s Office a written report on the work made possible because of the grant awarded.
+A limited number of Mellon Forum Research Grants are available for Silliman seniors to pursue research during the academic year under the supervisor of a Yale faculty member.
+Awardees are required to report on the results of their research either to the Mellon Forum or to another educational forum in the College.
+In addition, awardees must submit a written report to the Head of College Office on the work accomplished with the Mellon Research Grant.

 Richter Summer Fellowship

-Richter Summer Fellowship is an award for the independent study and research, not for mere travel, work or enrollment in a school.
-An internship is a valid use only if the primary component is study or research, being part of a research team is a valid use.
+The Richter Summer Fellowship is an award for independent study and research, not for general travel, work or enrollment in a school.
+Internships and participation in team research are eligible for this award only if the primary component is study or research.

-Items required: completed application, one-page proposal detailing your research project, and a copy of your registration cover sheet from the Student Grant database.
+Students who are interested in this award must complete the application, including a one-page proposal detailing your research project and a copy of your registration cover sheet from the Student Grant database.
 You should submit all items electronically on the Yale Student Grants and Fellowship site.
-Student must also sign and submit the Assumption of Risk Waiver Form for any international travel.
-International students make sure your paperwork is completed through Daysi Cardona in the Tax Department at (203) 432-5530 so that your check is not delayed.
-Students who are awarded fellowships will be expected to submit a brief written report to the Council of Heads of College at the beginning of the fall term.
+Students must also sign and submit the Assumption of Risk Waiver Form for any international travel.
+International students must make sure that their paperwork is completed through Daysi Cardona in the Tax Department at (203) 432-5530 so that your check is not delayed.
+Students who are awarded fellowships will be expected to submit a brief written report to the Council of Heads of College at the beginning of the Fall term.

 Additional Summer Fellowships